arnav-singh-20/LeafLens/README.md

 ## Overview

 LeafLens is a web-based application that leverages machine learning to detect diseases in plant leaves from uploaded images.
-Built with Python, TensorFlow, and Flask, it provides users with instant predictions and educational insights to promote healthier plants.
+Built with Python and Machine Learning it provides users with instant predictions and educational insights to promote healthier plants.

 ## Features